MA1002643/vevox-real-time-chat-web-application/README.md

 ## 🎓 Learning Outcomes

 - Implemented real-time WebSocket communication from scratch.
-- Gained practical experience in server–client synchronization using `ws`.
+- Gained practical experience in server–client synchronisation using `ws`.
 - Strengthened understanding of asynchronous programming and event-driven architecture.
 - Built and tested full-stack Node.js systems with MySQL integration.
 - Applied modular software design principles for maintainability and scalability.